andycroll/andycroll.com/_posts/2022/2022-10-03-date-and-time-extensions-are-an-unsung-hero-of-active-support.md

 One of Rails’s founding uses was to provide helpful, reusable methods for regularly performed tasks.
 In our web applications we‘re often using time periods.

-Enter the methods from [DateAndTime::Calculations](https://github.com/rails/rails/blob/main/activesupport/lib/active_support/core_ext/date_and_time/calculations.rb), or see the [API documentation](http://api.rubyonrails.org/classes/DateAndTime/Calculations.html) or the [`DateTime` section in the Core Extensions Rails guide](http://guides.rubyonrails.org/active_support_core_extensions.html#extensions-to-datetime).
+Enter the methods from [DateAndTime::Calculations](https://github.com/rails/rails/blob/main/activesupport/lib/active_support/core_ext/date_and_time/calculations.rb).
+To find out more checkout out the [API documentation](http://api.rubyonrails.org/classes/DateAndTime/Calculations.html) or the [`DateTime` section in the Core Extensions Rails guide](http://guides.rubyonrails.org/active_support_core_extensions.html#extensions-to-datetime).

 ## Familiarise yourself with...